 There are several ways to contact us, such as online, by phone, and in person.
 We're here to answer your questions and to serve you.
-For more than 85 years, Social Security has helped secure today and tomorrow by providing benefits and financial protection for millions of people throughout their life's journey.
+For nearly 90 years, we have helped secure today and tomorrow by providing benefits and financial protection for millions of people throughout their life's journey.